Growing a coalition of the willing

 - Projects are actually halted if they continue to violate the Singularity Principles?

 Related, who is going to prevent the consolidation of power in centralised entities that could subsequently misuse that power to seriously damage human flourishing?
-After all, giving more power to a central authority, so they can vigorously promote adherence to the Singularity Principles, risks falling foul of Lord Acton’s famous warning: “power tends to corrupt; absolute power corrupts absolutely”.
+After all, giving more power to a central authority, so they can vigorously promote and police adherence to the Singularity Principles, risks falling foul of Lord Acton’s famous warning: “power tends to corrupt; absolute power corrupts absolutely”.

 My answer to the “who?” question is: a coalition of the willing.